magic-coder/imooc-webpack-react-redux/imooc-react-chat/README.md

 The `predeploy` script will run automatically before `deploy` is run.

-If you are deploying to a GitHub user page instead of a project page you'll need to make two additional modifications:
+If you are deploying to a GitHub user.js page instead of a project page you'll need to make two additional modifications:

 1. First, change your repository's source branch to be any branch other than **master**.